deemp/flakes/README.md

 - Now, when prompted, answer `y`

-- Everything should start loading.
+- This should load `haskell-language-server` and `stack` into shell.
 If no, run:
   ```
   nix develop
   ```